nhunzaker/backbone-socket.io-examples/readme.md

 1. **Twittermap** - Fetches data from Twitter to post geo-tweets on to a styled google map.
 Uses Backbone.
 2. **Backbone Blog** - A blog directed by a Backbone router to dynamically traverse content.
 Uses Backbone and Socket.IO (to push down articles).
 3. **Patchwork (Very experimental)** - Connects users together to share code by dragging and dropping files into the browser.
 I have to say this is extremely testy and nowhere near completion.
 However I wanted to go ahead and post it and I will continue to improve it over time.
 Uses Backbone and NowJS (A socket.io framework).
-I strongly recommend using the mightiest browser you can find this one (Chrome works great).
+I strongly recommend using the mightiest browser you can find for this one (Chrome works great).

 ## Getting Started